WebBreacher/untappdScraper/README.md

 #### Geocoding API

-You will need to create a file named `geocode_api_keys.py` and put the following in it:
+You will need to add your Google and/or Bing API keys to the `geocode_api_keys.py` file by replacing the following content:

 ```bash
 google_api_key = 'YOUR_GOOGLE_API_KEY'